What We Do

 When & Where

 The project takes place once a year in July.
 During this month the project will take place as described above.
-As an example, we present you the rough schedule of 2023: departure on the 2nd of July, arrival in Kampala on the 3rd, bus to Gulu on the 4th with the start of the project on the 6th.
-The project ended on the 31th, after which all students were free to fly back to Belgium whenever they wanted.
+As an example, we present you the rough schedule of 2025: departure on the 26th of June, arrival in Kampala on the 27th, bus to Gulu on the 29th with the start of the project on the 4th of July.
+The project ended on the 1st of August, after which all students were free to fly back to Belgium whenever they wanted.

 Future